 5. Remove Specific Cells’ Formatting without Removing Contents

 In this section, we’ll show you how to remove specific cells’ formatting without deleting the contents.
-Suppose in our dataset we have two types of formatting; one is with green color and another is with yellow color.
-We will remove the formats of the yellow cells.
+Suppose in our dataset we have three types of formatting; green, yellow, and blue colors.
+We will remove the formats of the green cells.

-➤ First, Go to Home > Editing > Find and Select > Find.
+➤ First, Go to Home > Editing > Find & Select > Find.

-After that, you can see the Format box in the Find and Replace window.
+After that, you can see the Format option in the Find and Replace window.

 As a result, a new window, named Find Format will appear.